askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 ```

 You also need to create a configuration file for Jest.
 Therefore you can create a file with the name `jest.config.ts`
-in the root folder of your project and copy the following content in this file
+in the `test` folder of your project and copy the following content in this file

 ```typescript